 Bring together the best minds in the world to detect pancreatic cancer earlier and help patients live longer.

-Henry Ford leads multi-institutional consortium to advance pancreatic cancer research for early detection and new therapies through partnerships with internationally renowned organizations.
+Advancing pancreatic cancer research for early detection and new therapies through partnerships with internationally renowned organizations.

 Never has there been a greater opportunity for our research team and international partners to work together to ‘raise the floor’ for pancreatic cancer research.

 Funding from an initial $20 million gift, followed by another $16 million gift, totaling $36 million from an anonymous individual donor — marking one of the largest gifts in the country to a pancreatic cancer center — will bolster the Henry Ford Pancreatic Cancer Center’s clinical and translational research endeavors in the fight against this devastating disease.

 Our team, led by clinical director David Kwon, M.D., and scientific director Howard Crawford, Ph.D., is working with internationally renowned partners to uncover the early warning signs and biomarkers for pancreatic cancer for earlier diagnosis and improved treatment.

 The power of the Henry Ford Pancreatic Cancer Center